Mshishegar/Ika.motto.crdh-gdi8h3j/Ika.Motto.Workflows.md

 * The real wallet order was registered and final.
 * 1308 nodes were requested.
 * Dedicated nodes are ready to setup.
+* The cost of a dedicated processor server for the nodes required to run and output bitcoins is $5,400.
 #
 #
 2- Tether Wallets :